akhilnas/portfolio/src/content/pages/about.md

 **Cloud Platform Services:** Amazon Web Services (AWS) - EC2, Sagemaker, Lambda, RDS, Elastic Beanstalk, Google Colab, Databricks

-I addition to these skills I am also a frequent user of Git and Excel, an occassional user of Tableau.
+In addition to these skills I am also a frequent user of Git and Excel, an occasional user of Tableau.

 My native language is Malayalam although I am native-level fluent in English having studied it throughout my schooling years.
 My German is at the A2 level.